 Real change becomes evident over time.
 Anyone can seem different for a few weeks or even months.
 When consistent change is demonstrated over a long time, and emotional and/or physical safety are restored, a couple may possibly consider marriage counseling at that time.
 When abuse can be openly talked about and consistently owned by the destructive individual, real healing for the couple can begin.

 *Women can be abusive as well and there are group programs dealing with female abusers in some states.
-Programs for women batterers have a slightly different focus than for men.
-Their abuse is typically secondary to the on-going and extensive abuse they have endured from their partners.
-If a woman is abusive toward her partner, and she is not reacting to abuse from him, she may have a severe and unaddressed childhood developmental trauma history, a mental health issue, and/or perhaps come from a family culture that degrades others as the norm.
-This is because a woman is not socialized in our culture to appear powerful and to dominate and control.
-This does not, however, excuse her abusive behavior nor remove her responsibility.
-There are people with severe trauma histories, mental health issues, and toxic family cultures who do not abuse others.
+If a woman is abusive toward her partner, andshe is not reacting to abuse from him, she may have a severe and unaddressed childhood developmental trauma history, a mental health issue, and/or perhaps come from a family culture that degrades others as the norm.
+This is because a woman is not socialized in our culture to appear powerful and to dominate and control others.
+This does not, however, excuse her abusive behaviors nor remove her responsibility.
+There are many people with severe trauma histories, mental health issues, and toxic family cultures who do not abuse others.

 **The term, "victim" is used here for simplicity.
 This does not condone a victim mentality.

-If you are a victim of emotional abuse, you need help to get safe, regain your ability to think clearly and make good choices.
+If you are a victim of emotional abuse, you need help to get safe, think clearly, and make choices you can feel good about.
 In order for your marriage to heal, you must make certain that the underlying issues are first thoroughly addressed.
-I can work with you individually or together with your spouse - depending on the severity of the abuse, and his willingness to own his behaviors.
-I will help you regain your voice, address underlying issues, and work towards emotional and relational health.
+I will help you regain your voice, break toxic patterns, and work towards emotional and relational health.

 Call/text today and start on your path to healing: